How to consolidate holiday debt

 The holiday season has come and gone, and now you may find yourself in more debt than you were before.

 Unfortunately, anything you borrowed must now be repaid, but with interest.
-When you charge holiday debt on a credit card with an average APR over 17 percent, paying down the principal of your balance isn’t easy.
+When you charge holiday debt on a credit card with an average APR close to 20 percent, paying down the principal of your balance isn’t easy.

 But there’s a possible solution: with careful planning and effective budgeting, you can consolidate your balances to streamline the repayment process.